Quantum jumps in the non-Hermitian dynamics of a superconducting qubit

 We first investigate the quantum-jump-induced decoherence in the $\mathcal{PT}$-symmetry unbroken regime.
-Figure \ref{fig2}(a) shows the complex eigenvalues of the Liouvillian superoperator ($\mathcal{L}_0 + \mathcal{L}_1$) in the unbroken regime, with the real and imaginary parts indicated as projections.
-Note that the role of the imaginary/real parts of Hamiltonian and Liouvillian spectra are reversed because the `$-i$' term in Eq.~\ref{eq:hybridLindblad} is absorbed into the Liouvillian superoperator.
-The perturbative effect of quantum jumps ($\mathcal{L}_1$) lifts the degeneracy of the third-order Liouvillian EP of $\mathcal{L}_0$ and generates a new second-order Liouvillian EP (see \cite{supp} for further details).
+Figure \ref{fig2}(a) shows the complex eigenvalues \wcr{$\lambda$} of the \wcr{hybrid-}Liouvillian superoperator ($\mathcal{L}_0 + \mathcal{L}_1$) in the unbroken regime, with the real and imaginary parts indicated as projections.
+Note that the role of the imaginary/real parts of Hamiltonian and \wcr{hybrid-}Liouvillian spectra are reversed because the `$-i$' term in Eq.~\ref{eq:hybridLindblad} is absorbed into the \wcr{hybrid-}Liouvillian superoperator.
+The perturbative effect of quantum jumps ($\mathcal{L}_1$) lifts the degeneracy of the third-order \wcr{hLEP} of $\mathcal{L}_0$ and generates a new second-order \wcr{hLEP} (see \cite{supp} for further details).
 By lifting the degeneracy, this perturbation leads to decoherence, whose rate is determined by the real part of the eigenvalue difference.
-The effect of the perturbation is enhanced by proximity to the EP due to the cube-root topology of the third-order degeneracy of $\mathcal{L}_0$.
+The effect of the perturbation is enhanced by proximity to the EP due to the cube-root topology of the third-order degeneracy of $\mathcal{L}_0$ \wcr{\cite{Minganti2020,supp}}.

-To experimentally measure the decoherence rates in the vicinity of the EP, we initialize the circuit in the $|f\rangle$ state and then apply a microwave drive with amplitude $J$.
-We record the final $|f\rangle$ population as a function of time.
+To experimentally measure the decoherence rates in the vicinity of the \wcr{hL}EP, we initialize the circuit in the $|f\rangle$ state and then apply a microwave drive with amplitude $J$. \wcr{We take $10^4$ measurements per time point and only keep the results with the transmon remaining in the $\{\ket{e},\ket{f}\}$ submanifold for analysis.} We record the final $|f\rangle$ population as a function of time.
 These dynamics are characterized by damped oscillatory behavior of the population as shown in Fig.~\ref{fig2}(b).
 We extract the decoherence rate and oscillation frequency for different values of $J$ as shown in Fig.~\ref{fig2}(c).
-The observed damping rates and oscillation frequencies are in good agreement with the real and imaginary parts of Liouvillian spectra, respectively.
-In particular, we note that the dissipation is dramatically enhanced over its background rate by proximity to the EP.
+The observed damping rates and oscillation frequencies are in good agreement with the real and imaginary parts of \wcr{hybrid-}Liouvillian spectra, respectively.
+In particular, we note that by proximity to the \wcr{hL}EP, the dissipation is dramatically enhanced over its background rate \wcr{(i.e., the rate when far from the hLEP).}